The difficulty of identifying ADHD in children

 The symptoms—distractibility, impulsivity, and hyperactivity—are consistent with the normal behavior of young children.

-So when a child is diagnosed, the implication is that he is more distractible, impulsive, or hyperactive than he should be for his age.
+So when kids are diagnosed, the implication is that they are more distractible, impulsive, or hyperactive than they should be for their age.

-Here I review current ideas about ADHD in children--including reasons for doubt.
+Here I review current ideas about ADHD in children, including reasons for doubt and caution.

 It's not a comprehensive account of ADHD, and it's not meant to deny that some kids suffer from important attention or hyperactivity problems.
 If you think your child might have ADHD, you should discuss your concerns with a physician.

-But the following account provides an overview of the reasons why parents of young children should exercise a healthy skepticism before accepting a diagnosis of ADHD.
-I raise these points:
+But the following account provides an overview of the reasons why parents should exercise a healthy skepticism when it comes to diagnosing and medicating children for ADHD.
+Particularly when children are young.

 Attention deficit disorder, or ADHD, has been defined as "the co-existence of attentional problems and hyperactivity."